symbiote/silverstripe-dynamiclists/README.md

 --------

 A Module that allows users to create custom data lists.
-These lists can then be used in a form control (specified via code by a developer) or, and the main reason they were created,
+These lists can then be used in a form control (specified via code by a developer) or within a user defined form to be able to define controlled vocabularies managed in a central location that might be used across several forms.